ChadOdin/MeltingPot/README.md

 a bash script suite for Kubernetes

- - Deployment of K8s
+ - Deployment of a K8 Cluster
  - Backup of K8s ectd and restore
- - apply rolling updates
+ - Apply rolling updates
+ - Scale based off script parameters
+ - Grab logs from available pods
+ -

 these scripts all have their own folders/sub-folders in the repo.